WHIZENx/SystemDataIntegration/README.md

    - Make sure your Appwrite instance has appropriate CORS settings
    - Add your frontend URL to the allowed origins

+5. **Create Database**:
+   - Go to your project > Databases
+   - Create a new database for storing employee records
+   - Configure database permissions:
+     - Enable read access for all users
+     - Restrict write access to authenticated users
+   - Copy the database ID from the database you created
+   - Add this value to your `.env` file

+6. **Create Collection**:
+   - Go to your project > Databases
+   - Create a new collection for storing employee records
+   - Configure collection permissions:
+     - Enable read access for all users
+     - Restrict write access to authenticated users
+   - Copy the collection ID from the collection you created
+   - Add this value to your `.env` file

 ### Local Development

 1. Clone the repository